What study is right for you?

 ATLAS is a Phase 3 trial of tofersen in pre-symptomatic SOD1 gene carriers.
 Tofersen is an antisense oligonucleotide (ASO) drug designed to reduce levels of SOD1 protein.
 Participants initially take part in a natural history run-in period during which a biomarker called neurofilament light chain (NfL) is measured monthly via blood draws either at home or in clinic.
 If the NfL level reaches a certain threshold, treatment with tofersen/placebo is initiated.
 Participants who develop ALS during the trial may be eligible to enroll in an open label extension.
 The trial will enroll approximately 150 participants worldwide.

-Principal Investigators: Robert Bucelli, MD, PhD
+Principal Investigator: Robert Bucelli, MD, PhD

 Participants: Open to adults with a confirmed SOD1 mutation who are pre-symptomatic for ALS

-Contact Information:
+Contact

 ALS@wustl.edu